edb_redwood_raw_names is set to its default value of

 FALSE, database object names such as table names, column names, trigger names, program names, and user names appear in uppercase letters when viewed from Oracle catalogs.
 For a complete list of supported catalog views, see Catalog views.
 In addition, quotation marks enclose names that were created with enclosing quotation marks.

 TRUE, the database object names are displayed exactly as stored in the PostgreSQL system catalogs when viewed from the Oracle catalogs.
 Thus, names created without quotation marks appear in lowercase as expected in PostgreSQL.
 Names created in quotation marks appear exactly as they were created but without the quotation marks.

 For example, the following user name is created, and then a session is started with that user:

 edb_redwood_raw_names set to the default value

-FALSE, the names appear in uppercase except for the
+FALSE, the names appear in upper case.
+The exception is the

-Mixed_Case name, which appears as created and also with enclosing quotation marks.
+Mixed_Case name, which appears as created and also in quotation marks.

 When viewed with